ansys/ansys-sphinx-theme/doc/source/style.rst

 Documentation Style
 *******************

-Ansys packages should pick either the Google or Numpy documentation style when writing their docstrings.
+PyAnsys packages should pick either the Google or Numpy documentation style when writing their docstrings.
 Adhering to this style permits the usage of the `sphinx.ext.napoleon
 <https://www.sphinx-doc.org/en/master/usage/extensions/napoleon.html>`_